maxpoletaev/dendy/README.md

 adjust the frame rate accordingly or even pause the game for one player for a few frames to let the other player catch up.

-Within a reasonable latency, this should allow the game to feel very responsive.
+Within a reasonable latency, all of this should happen in a fraction of a second, without the players noticing anything weird.
 When tested, ping of up to 150ms felt pretty playable.

 ## Tested Games